Jack Perkins (racing driver): NASCAR

-On May 22, 2025, it was announced that Perkins will make his NASCAR debut, driving in the Xfinity Series for Joe Gibbs Racing at Portland International Raceway.
-It was announced on June 26 that Perkins will make his NASCAR debut earlier driving for JGR at the Chicago street course race.
+On May 22, 2025, it was announced that Perkins would make his NASCAR debut, driving in the Xfinity Series for Joe Gibbs Racing at Portland International Raceway.
+It was announced on June 26 that Perkins would make his NASCAR debut earlier driving for JGR at the Chicago street course race.

 Type 1 diabetes

-Shortly before the penultimate round of the 2007 V8 Supercars Championship Series, Perkins was diagnosed with Type One Diabetes, which forced him to step down from the full-time drive of the No. 11 Perkins Engineering Commodore.
+Shortly before the penultimate round of the 2007 V8 Supercars Championship Series, Perkins was diagnosed with type one diabetes, which forced him to step down from the full-time drive of the No. 11 Perkins Engineering Commodore.
 His place was taken by Marcus Marshall for the final two rounds, as Marshall had had a stint with the team in the 2007 endurance races and was familiar with the team and cars.

 Perkins gained control over his condition in 2008 and after passing tests for his fitness to regain his racing licence from the governing body of motorsports in Australia, CAMS, he returned to the track in the V8 Supercar Development Series.

 Perkins has become a spokesperson for Diabetes Australia, and has held several events to raise money for DA, and the Juvenile Diabetes Research Foundation.
 He maintains personal sponsorship from Accu-Chek, manufacturers of blood sugar test equipment.